karkman/MBDP_Genomics_2022/Practicals/README.md

 module load biokit
 ```

 Now each group will work with their own sequences.
-Create the link to R1 and R2 just for the strain you will use:
+Create the variables R1 and R2 to represent the path to your files.
+Do that just for the strain you will use:

 ```bash
 #### Illumina Raw sequences for the cyanobacteria strain 328